zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 - All HTML tags (except for `<b>`, `<i>`, `<code>`, etc.) should be on a line by themselves.
-- When including multiple paragraphs for a description wrap the additional paragraphs in `<p>` tags.
+- When including multiple paragraphs for a description, wrap the additional paragraphs in `<p>` tags.
 The first paragraph should not be wrapped this way.
 - Format all keywords, special constants (`true`, `false`, `null`), and file names (`portal-ext.properties`) as code using the HTML `<code>` tag (e.g.,